HabanaAI/Model-References/PyTorch/computer_vision/detection/yolox/README.md

 # YOLOX for PyTorch
-This repository provides scripts to train YOLOX model on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+This repository provides scripts to train YOLOX model on Intel® Gaudi® AI accelerator to achieve state-of-the-art accuracy.
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
 For more information about training deep learning models using Gaudi, visit [developer.habana.ai](https://developer.habana.ai/resources/).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

 The YOLOX demo included in this release is YOLOX-S in lazy mode training for different batch sizes with FP32 and BF16 mixed precision.